GoogleChrome/developer.chrome.com/site/en/articles/long-animation-frames/index.md

 observer.observe({ type: "longtask", buffered: true });
 ```

 Long tasks are likely to cause responsiveness issues.
-If a user tries to interact with a page—for example, click a button, or open a menu—but the main thread is already dealing with a long task, then the [user’s interaction is delayed](https://web.dev/optimize-inp/#identify-and-reduce-input-delay) waiting for that task to be completed.
+If a user tries to interact with a page—for example, click a button, or open a menu—but the main thread is already dealing with a long task, then the [user's interaction is delayed](https://web.dev/optimize-inp/#identify-and-reduce-input-delay) waiting for that task to be completed.

 To improve responsiveness, it is often advised to [break up long tasks](https://web.dev/optimize-long-tasks/).
 If each long task is instead broken up into a series of multiple, smaller tasks, it may allow more important tasks to be executed in between them to avoid the site feeling unresponsive.